 In each research theme, the common goal of a particular grand challenge in research—developing more effective cancer therapeutics, creating more efficient and robust food and fuel crops, uncovering the origins of life—creates synergy among diverse groups of scientists.
 Our work ranges from basic research that expands the horizons of human knowledge to applied research that builds on this foundational knowledge to create new technologies.
 Our complement of research themes is dynamic, adapting to new discoveries, methods, and needs.
 Anyone in our academic community can propose a new theme.

-There are currently eleven research themes at the IGB and one externally funded research institute:
+There are currently eleven research themes at the IGB and two research initiatives:

 - Anticancer Discovery from Pets to People